-(Editor's note: A few weeks ago, Tim Simmons, one of our readers wrote to ask if we would write about Mickey Free.
+(Editor's note: Some time ago, Tim Simmons, one of our readers wrote to ask if we would write about Mickey Free.
 Mr. Simmons explained that Mickey was a Mexican fighting alongside the White Mountain Apaches against other Apaches for the Americans.
 We thought that was certainly unusual and that it would make an interesting story.

 In his own words, Mr. Simmons, he "is head of a family of four boys, tree cats, two dogs and a partridge in a pear tree.
 He is retired from the fire service.
 He lives in Glendale, AZ.
 He loves history and one area in particular is the American Indian and the Apache people.
 He would like to be a writer when he grows up.")